Providing you with the best doctors for the best care

 KEVIN JANG, M.D.

-Hyun Soo "Kevin" Jang, M.D. received his B.S. in biomedical engineering from the Johns Hopkins University and M.D. from the University of California, Irvine.
-He completed his internship in internal medicine and residency in ophthalmology at the University of Arizona, where he served as chief resident.
+Hyun Soo "Kevin" Jang, M.D. received his B.S. in biomedical engineering from the Johns Hopkins University in 2013, and his M.D. from the University of California, Irvine in 2018.
+Following that he completed his internship in internal medicine and residency in ophthalmology at the University of Arizona, where he served as chief resident.

 Dr. Jang joined Bay Eye Clinic in 2022 to practice comprehensive ophthalmology with special interest in cataract surgery and minimally invasive glaucoma surgery.